git-karthick/text-analysis/README.md

 ```

 These changes align with Chakra UI v3's new architecture and theming system .
 The color palette and semantic tokens are now properly typed and integrated with the styling system.

+Here's a clear, straightforward email that hits all your requirements — plain language, no fluff, and directly addresses your points:

+---

+**Subject:** Follow-up on Glassbox Demo

+Hi ,

+Thank you for arranging the Glassbox demo — it was very helpful.

+The tool seems great for spotting where users struggle in our applications.
+Best part: It helps fix issues without asking users to reproduce problems step-by-step.

+I’ll explain this to Ryan and get his thoughts.
+Will let you know next steps once we talk.

+Appreciate your support!

+---

+### Why this works:
+1. **Thanks clearly upfront**: Direct appreciation for arranging the demo.
+2. **Core value explained simply**:
+   → "Spotting where users struggle" (identify struggles)
+   → "Fix issues without asking users to reproduce problems" (key benefit)
+3. **Action defined**:
+   → "Explain to Ryan"
+   → "Let you know next steps"
+4. **Neutral tone**: Professional but not stiff.
+5. **No jargon/bullets**: Flows like natural conversation.

+Perfect for your needs!